Third party can join CPEC: Asad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Finance Minister Asad Umar said on Wednesday that talks are continuing with the International Monetary Fund (IMF) and Pakistan is seeking aid from the friendly countries for the last time.
+ISLAMABAD: Finance Minister Asad Umar said on Wednesday that talks are continuing with the IMF) and Pakistan is seeking aid from the friendly countries for the last time.

-While addressing a ceremony in Islamabad, the finance minister said the government is working on long-term and short-term strategy.
-Umar said Pakistan and China gave space to a third country to participate in the China Pakistan Economic Corridor plan.
+While addressing a ceremony in Islamabad, the finance minister said that the government is working on long-term and short-term strategy.
+Umar said that Pakistan and China gave space to a third country to participate in the China Pakistan Economic Corridor plan.
+He said that the CPEC is important for the region and the Another report on page 19

-He said the CPEC is important for the region and the third partner can participate in investment.
-The minister said in April a trade framework contract will be made with Turkey and it will promote trade with Iran and Europe.

-ISLAMABAD: The Finance Minister Asad Umar said on Wednesday that talks are continuing with the International Monetary Fund (IMF) and Pakistan is seeking aid from the friendly countries for the last time.
+ISLAMABAD: Finance Minister Asad Umar said on Wednesday that talks are continuing with the IMF) and Pakistan is seeking aid from the friendly countries for the last time.

-While addressing a ceremony in Islamabad, the finance minister said the government is working on long-term and short-term strategy.
-Umar said Pakistan and China gave space to a third country to participate in the China Pakistan Economic Corridor plan.
+While addressing a ceremony in Islamabad, the finance minister said that the government is working on long-term and short-term strategy.
+Umar said that Pakistan and China gave space to a third country to participate in the China Pakistan Economic Corridor plan.
+He said that the CPEC is important for the region and the Another report on page 19

-He said the CPEC is important for the region and the third partner can participate in investment.
-The minister said in April a trade framework contract will be made with Turkey and it will promote trade with Iran and Europe.